andrewgull/MGERT/README.md

                         specify the type of MGE to search

 optional arguments:
-  -cd [domains.csv], --cd-table [domains.csv]
+  --test                testing runs on a toy data set -cd [domains.csv], --cd-table [domains.csv]
                         comma delimited file with smp files and their grouping -f [cons/coords/orfs/flanks], --from-stage [cons/coords/orfs/flanks]
                         specify the step from which the pipeline should start. 'consensus' - get consensus sequences; 'coords' - get sequences; 'orfs' - get ORFs; flanks - add flanking sequences to CDS.
                         Default 'rmod'
+   -S [rmod/cons/coords/orf/flanks], --to-stage [rmod/cons/coords/orf/flanks]
+                        specify the step up to which the pipeline should run.

   -k [consensus file], --check-types [consensus file]
                         Print out all the types of MGE found in the RepeatModeler output -t [integer], --threads [integer]
                         set number of threads.
+Default 1 -C [html file or URL-address], --censor [html file or URL-address]
-Default 1 -C, --censor          use CENSOR for additional classification or not -o, --ori             if specified MGERT will use the *.ori file to fetch the coordinates instead of *_rm.out file -m M, --merge M       merge all hits within M bp into a single entry.
-Default 500 bp -e [real], --e-value [real]
+                        use CENSOR for additional classification or not, default no -o, --ori             if specified MGERT will use the *.ori file to fetch the coordinates instead of *_rm.out file -m M, --merge M       merge all hits within M bp into a single entry.
+Default 0 bp (no merge) -e [real], --e-value [real]
                         set expectation value (E).
 Default 0.01 -c [integer], --start-codon [integer]